zmeers/ggparliament/README.md

 # Parliament plots

-This package attempts to implement "parliament plots" - visual representations of the composition of legislatures that display seats color-coded by party.
+This package attempts to implement "parliament plots" - visual representations of the composition of legislatures that display seats colour-coded by party.
 The input is a data frame containing one row per party, with columns representing party name/label and number of seats, respectively.

 This `R` package is a `ggplot2` extension.